-But First — How to Store Fashion Inspiration
+But First — How to Keep Track of Your Fashion Inspiration

 Before we get into where to go to find inspiration, let’s chat about what to do with an idea once you’ve found it.